zillur-av/tusimple-annotation/README.md

 After annotating all the images and exporting the annotation file, run each cell of `tusimple_annotation.ipynb` to get the dataset in tusimple format.
 Make sure to edit the file location in line 1 and raw_images location in `dictionary` object.

+## Class annotation
+If you want to annotate lane classes like solid, dash, etc, then create a .txt file of the same name as the json file.
+Like if your json file name is `LVLane_train_sunny.json` and then create a file named by `LVLane_train_sunny_classes.txt`.
+For each image, we will have one line in that txt file.
+If one image contains 5 lanes, we will have 5 labels separated by space in that line.
+Use [this](https://github.com/zillur-av/tusimple-annotation/blob/main/class_mapping.txt) to get class names.
+Run [this](https://github.com/zillur-av/tusimple-annotation/blob/main/vis.py) code to get lane visualization.
+You have to modify the location and json names in lines https://github.com/zillur-av/tusimple-annotation/blob/d149a89fbaa5c95243db1ef002d29174449f0783/vis.py#L112.
+You can edit the time in https://github.com/zillur-av/tusimple-annotation/blob/d149a89fbaa5c95243db1ef002d29174449f0783/vis.py#L80.
+For now, it is set to 4 seconds.

 ## Citation
 If you use our tool, please cite the following the paper as well as  [VIA annotation tool](https://www.robots.ox.ac.uk/~vgg/software/via/)
 ```